-In this example, no one area is equivalent to a particular discipline, such as History or Political Science.
-Nor will the student be expected to emerge with a doctorate in each of three disciplines.
-The student will master enough of each particular discipline to be able, at a minimum, to understand the basic foundations -- at the level, for example, of assuming critical engagement with disciplinary scholarship and journals, or having the expertise to teach a course in each discipline -- and to utilize those foundations toward sound interdisciplinary scholarship.
+As in the example, an area may not be equivalent to a single discipline or academic unit, such as History or Political Science.
+The student is not expected to emerge with a doctorate in each of the three disciplines.
+The student will master enough of each particular discipline to be able to understand the basic foundations -- at the level of critical engagement with disciplinary scholarship and journals, or perhaps having the expertise to teach a course in each discipline -- and to utilize those foundations toward sound interdisciplinary scholarship.